slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Nobody realizes that some people expend tremendous energy merely to be normal."
 -- Albert Camus*

-> *"You’re under no obligation to be the same person you were five minutes ago."
--- Alan Watts*

-> *"What do you really despise?
-By this you are truly known."
--- Frank Herbert*

 > *"Inside every cynical person, there is a disappointed idealist."
 -- George Carlin*

+> *"I don’t want to be in environments or people where I have to watch what I say." (...)
-> *"Everybody wants spirituality.
+"Everybody wants spirituality.
 Nobody wants the truth." (...)
-"I don’t want to be in environments or people where I have to watch what I say." (...)
 "Escape competition through authenticity." (...)
 "To be honest speak without identity."
 -- Naval Ravikant*

-> *"Always be radically honest, but use your honesty as a gift not as a weapon.
-Your honesty should benefit others."
--- Kevin Kelly*

----
-## On accountability
+### On accountability

 <!--
-> *"The more we disagree, the more chance there is that at least one of us is right.*

 - every damn thing is your own fault, if you are any good.
 - chi sei? sono l’evoluzione di tutti i miei errori.
-- bravery is learned -> micro-bravery, start small
-- Humility With forward action: ’I wasn’t the smartest in X but.."
-- integrity is what you think is what you say, and the same what you do.
-- Be willing to side with the minority.
+- Part of being a man is being a protector of everyone who comes into your life.
+Part of being a man is getting shit done.
+A real man loves problems. it’s an opportunity to do your best.
+- I approve of me.
+I take nothing she says seriously, helps me relax.
+Change your actions, not yourself.
+Your identity is this made up thing that you’re emotionally attached to.
+It’s a mirage in the desert.
+And the quickest way to change yourself is to realize that there’s no real self to change.
 -->

-> *"It takes 20 years to build a reputation and five minutes to ruin it.
-If you think about that, you’ll do things differently."
+> *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
+It’s never your fault.
+But it’s always your fault, because if you wanted to change you’re the one who has got to change."
--- Warren Buffett*
+-- Katharine Hepburn*

+You are your word.

-Take ownership of your life; only then you will cultivate respect for yourself and earn respect from others.
+Take responsibility.
+Only then you will cultivate respect for yourself and earn respect from others.
 Your choices have determined the body, bank account, and relationships that you have right now.

 > *"Be the person your dog thinks you are."
 -- J.W.
 Stephens*

-> *"We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
-It’s never your fault.
-But it’s always your fault, because if you wanted to change you’re the one who has got to change."
+> *"Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby."
--- Katharine Hepburn*
+-- Neil Strauss*

 > *"Truth only means something when it’s hard to admit."
 -- Nicholas Sparks*